 In 2002, the Russian government announced selection of the Yakovlev Yak-130 to fulfill VVS training requirements.
 While the Mikoyan organization planned more prototypes of the MiG AT, the loss of the award took all the wind out of the program.
 The Mikoyan organization continued to promote the machine for export sales, proposing variations such as a "MiG AS" single-seat strike fighter with radar, and a "MiG ATSK" shipboard trainer with catapult attachment, arresting hook, stronger landing gear, and folding wings.
 Nobody bit, and though the two prototypes were used for trials, the program appears effectively dead.BACK_TO_TOP

 Following selection of the Yak-130 by the VVS in 2002, the first of four pre-production machines performed its initial flight on 30 April 2004.
-The VVS went back and forth on acquiring the type, but finally ordered 55 of the trainers in late 2011, with the first machines delivered a year later.
-NATO assigned it the cutesy codename of "Mitten".
+The VVS went back and forth on acquiring the type, but finally ordered 55 of the trainers in late 2011, with the first machines delivered a year later, the last to be delivered in 2015.
+Twelve of them are being assigned to a new VVS flight demonstration team, not named at last notice.
+NATO assigned the Yak-130 the unusually cutesy reporting name of "Mitten".

 The powerplant for Yak-130s in Russian service is the Ivchenko AI-222-25 turbofan engine, with a thrust of 24.5 kN (2,500 kgp / 5,510 lbf) each.
 There is a large auxiliary intake on top of the LERX for use in takeoffs, landings, and taxiing, the main inlets being closed by doors under such circumstances to reduce the threat of foreign object ingestion.
-There is an auxiliary power unit (APU) turbine in the rear fuselage, with a prominent exhaust on the right side.
+An auxiliary power unit (APU) turbine is fitted in the rear fuselage, marked by a prominent exhaust on the right side.
 There is a fuel tank in each wing and a fuel tank in the center fuselage.
 The aircraft can be fitted with a fixed inflight refueling probe on the right side of the nose.
 Each of the landing gear assemblies has single wheels, the nose gear retracting backward and the main gear tucking up into the fuselage.

 YAKOVLEV YAK-130: _____________________ _________________ ___________________ spec metric english _____________________ _________________ ___________________ wingspan 9.72 meters 31 feet 10 inches wing area 23.52 sq_meters 253.2 sq_feet length 11.49 meters 37 feet 8 inches height 4.76 meters 15 feet 7 inches empty weight 4,600 kilograms 10,140 pounds max takeoff weight 10,290 kilograms 22,685 pounds maximum speed 1,050 KPH 645 MPH / 560 KT service ceiling 12,500 meters 42,650 feet range 2,545 kilometers 1,580 MI / 1,375 NMI _____________________ _________________ ___________________

-Although the Yak-130's armed capability is basically for weapons training, the aircraft is seen as a useful light multirole combat aircraft, and is kitted up appropriately.
+Although the Yak-130's armed capability is basically for weapons training, the aircraft is seen as a useful light multi-role combat aircraft, and is kitted up appropriately.
 It features kevlar armor around the cockpit, engines, and avionics compartment.
-It is fitted with Zhukovskiy Osa (Wasp) multimode radar, capable of tracking eight air targets simultaneously and engaging four of them, while tracking two ground targets.
-Alternative radars can be fitted on customer request, and the aircraft can also carry targeting pods for smart munitions.
-Defensive countermeasures include a radar warning receiver, RF jammers, and chaff-flare dispensers.
+It is fitted with Zhukovskiy Osa (Wasp) multi-mode radar, capable of tracking eight air targets simultaneously and engaging four of them, while tracking two ground targets.
+Alternative radars can be fitted on customer request, and the aircraft can also carry targeting pods for smart munitions; one has been displayed with a nose-mounted laser rangefinder.
+Defensive countermeasures may include a radar warning receiver, RF jammers, and chaff-flare dispensers.

-The Yak-130 has nine stores attachments: one under the centerline, three under each wing, and a wingtip store for heat-seeking missiles such as the R-73 (NATO AA-11 Archer) AAM.
+The Yak-130 has nine stores attachments: one under the centerline, three under each wing, and a wingtip station for heat-seeking missiles such as the R-73 (NATO AA-11 Archer) AAM.
 While radar-guided AAMs are likely an option over the long run, they don't appear to be supported yet.
-A 23 millimeter or 30 millimeter cannon pod can be carried on the centerline.
+A 23-millimeter or 30-millimeter cannon pod can be carried on the centerline.
 Ground-attack munitions include dumb bombs and cluster munitions, unguided rocket pods, laser-guided bombs and missiles, and electro-optic guided bombs.
 Western munitions may be qualified for export customers.
-Promotional material also discusses carriage of reconnaissance and jammer pods, but those options appear to be futures, to be made available on customer requirement.
+Promotional material also discusses carriage of reconnaissance and jammer pods, but those options appear to be futures, to be qualified on customer requirement.
 Total external load is a hefty 3,000 kilograms (6,600 pounds).

 * As noted above, the Yakovlev organization partnered with Aermacchi of Italy for the initial development of the Yak-130.
 The two firms went their separate ways, Aermacchi inheriting the Yak-130D demonstrator, and working to "Westernize" the design as the "M-346 Master".